cychoi/slackware/desktop-kde-14.0-32bit/README.txt

 CONFIRM STARTUP SERVICES TO RUN: accept the default selection

-SELECT DEFAULT WINDOW MANAGER FOR X : 'xinitrc.kde'
+SELECT DEFAULT WINDOW MANAGER FOR X : 'xinitrc.wmaker'

-  -> This choice is of no consequence, since user profiles already contain the relevant '~/.xinitrc' file.
+  /!\ This choice is only temporary, since KDE is not yet installed.

-Finish the base Slackware installation and reboot.
+Finish the base Slackware installation.
+Eventually, chroot into the newly installed environment and replace the HUGE kernel by the GENERIC kernel (that's what I usually do).
+Exit and reboot.

 Download the Microlinux scripts
 -------------------------------

-I'm providing a few helper scripts that will speed up the installation process.
+I'm providing a few helper scripts and ready-to-use configuration files to speed up the installation process.
 Grab the whole Microlinux file tree using the following command:

   # cd
   # git clone https://github.com/kikinovak/slackware